metayeti/myst2/README.md

 - Asset preloading and management
 - Mouse, touch and keyboard input
 - Persistent configuration
-- Many features out of the box (math, data structures/algorithms, randomness)
+- Many features out of the box
 - Extensions

 ## Reference and Quick Start